openstack/training-guides/doc/upstream-training/source/slides/workflow-accounts.rst

 Exercise 2
 ==========

-What else can you do with an OpenStack Foundation membership?
+What else can you do with an Open Infrastructure Foundation membership?